 “Corporate branding describes an organization as a whole.
 When presented through employer branding, it can help attract valuable talent as potential employees.”

-Now, let’s go through seven simple steps to creating a branding strategy.
+Now, let’s go through eight simple steps to creating a branding strategy.

 Step #1: Set Your Branding Goals